vorpalnet/blade/services/webrtc/README.md

 `WebrtcSettings.jwt` (in `webrtc.json`) and is an ordinary `JwtAuthConfig` — the same fields that would describe Okta or Entra.
 Pointing the gateway at a corporate identity provider instead of the bundled phone app is a configuration change with no code behind it.
-Today the token issuer is [admin/phone](../../admin/phone/README.md), which authenticates the user against the WebLogic realm before minting one.
+Today the token issuer is [admin/phone](../../admin/phone/README.md), which signs the user in with the deployment's OpenID Connect provider, or the WebLogic realm when none is configured, before minting one.

+**A token must carry a role the gateway admits:** one of the four admin roles, or one of `browserRoles`, for a meeting participant who is no administrator.
+The gateway asserts the token's roles on every call the browser places, in `X-Asserted-Roles` beside `P-Asserted-Identity`, so the application behind it can decide by role, for instance who hosts a meeting.
+Like the identity, an application believes the header only from a trusted hop (`blade.trustedPeers`).

 **The address comes from the token, not from the request.** The token names the single address its holder is allowed to bind; a browser asking for any other address is refused, not